PopicLab/insilicoSV/README.md

 `$ pip install -r requirements.txt`

 ## To Run
-`python simulate.py <ref.fna> <par.yaml> <hap1.fna> <hap2.fna> <out.bed>`
+`python simulate.py <ref.fna> <par.yaml> <prefix>`

 ## Usage

 insilicoSV takes in two input files: the reference genome and a yaml configuration file.
-Following the simulation, it outputs two haplotype files and a BEDPE file.
+Following the simulation, it outputs two haplotype files, a BEDPE file, and a simple stats file using the prefix given.

 ### Reference Genome
 This file should be in FASTA format.